databendlabs/databend-docs/docs/en/guides/56-security/access-control/03-ownership.md

 GRANT OWNERSHIP ON UDF calculate_profit TO ROLE 'data_owner';
 ```

-This example highlights the management of ownership within a database by creating roles and assigning them to users.
-The roles are granted permissions, and subsequently, users are granted these roles.
-This setup enables users to own and operate on tables within a specific schema.
-However, access to tables not owned by the assigned role is restricted.
+This example demonstrates the establishment of role-based ownership in Databend.
+Administrators create a role 'role1' and assign it to user 'u1'.
+Permissions to create tables in the 'db' schema are granted to 'role1'.
+Consequently, when 'u1' logs in, they possess the privileges of 'role1', allowing them to create and own tables under 'db'.
+However, access to tables not owned by 'role1' is restricted, as evidenced by the failed query on 'db.t_old_exists'.

 ```sql
 -- Admin creates roles and assigns roles to corresponding users